 Assets and liabilities denominated in foreign currencies are translated into Canadian dollars at exchange rates in effect at year-end.
 Income and expenses are translated at the rate of exchange prevailing at the time of the transaction.
-The realized gains and losses arising from these translations are included in investment income.
-The unrealized gains and losses arising from these translations are included in the change in fair values in investment assets and liabilities.
+The realized and unrealized gains and losses arising from these translations are included in the change in fair values in investment assets and liabilities.